Fax: 519.725.9522 Phone: 519.888.9906 Toll free: 1.877.823.7576

 Smart Tweezers LCR-meter, the Latest in the Family: LCR-Reader

-LCR-Reader; a new more affordable model in the Smart Tweezers family with a lighter weight and sleeker look.
+LCR-Reader; a more affordable model of Smart Tweezers multimeters with the same functionality and lower weight.

 Siborg Systems Inc. has recently launched the newly redesigned LCR-Reader Store!
 The new store allows customers to read about the products before adding them to a cart.
 For the new launch, Siborg has begun offering 'Task Kits'; a Smart Tweezers ST-5S or LCR-Reader device with spare or replacement parts.
 Each kit is a pre-assembled combination that offers customers a better price that ordering each piece separately.
 An example of the kits: An LCR-Reader with spare probes, bent probes and a charger, or an ST-5S with a replacement battery and precision tips.
 There is nearly every combination for each device.
 Come visit the New LCR-Reader Store and see for yourself!